April 22, 2021 7 min read

 If left untreated this condition speeds up your metabolism, resulting in a wet pillow.
 The hormone thyroxine is usually prescribed to prevent this.

-This is an actual condition where the body sweats for no reason.
-Fortunately, only around three percent of the population suffers from it at any given time.
+This is a condition where several areas of the body sweat for no apparent reason, in otherwise healthy individuals.
+Around three percent of the population suffers from it at any given time.

 Night sweating can be a symptom of this form of blood cancer.
 However, it is usually accompanied by other symptoms such as weight loss and feeling feverish in general.